 Limitations

-- The email alias provided can not already be permissioned access to another Singular account (Advertiser account or Partner Portal).
+- The email alias provided can not already be permissioned access to another Singular account (Advertiser account or Partner account).

-- The Agency Portal only shows attributed install and in-app events for advertisers using Singular as their MMP.
+- The Agency account only shows attributed install and in-app events for advertisers using Singular as their MMP.

-- Agency partners cannot set up a data connector from within the Agency Portal to report advertising costs from their campaigns.
+- Agency partners cannot set up a data connector from within the Agency account to report advertising costs from their campaigns.
 For advertising cost to be reported in the advertiser's account for agency-managed campaigns, agencies need to request the advertiser give Restricted User Access to their Advertiser account or add the Data Connector for the agency directly.
+Agencies that need to manage reporting advertiser cost data can integrate directly with Singular, please follow our instructions here to submit a request.

 - Data Destinations also cannot be set up from the Agency Account although this option currently looks like it's available.
 Please talk to the advertiser to understand how you can get any user-level data exported if you require this.